 Water temperate: 85°C (Boil water to 100°C then wait about 5 mins for it to cool down).

-Tips: Adjust the leaf to water ratio if you prefer to shorten the infusion time or for lighter and stronger taste.
+Tips: Keep the teapot lid open between each brew to allow the hot wet leaves to cool down.
+Adjust the leaf to water ratio if you prefer to shorten the infusion time or for lighter and stronger taste.

 Recommended Water: To fully enjoy this tea's delicate flavour, we strongly advise to use natural mineral water with low TDS under 120 or filtered tap water at least.